 Extra-Work Experiments.
 In Experiment 2, we measure effort as the total minutes worked inclusive of the required 120 minutes, since those initial minutes presumably contribute to the tiredness.
 Hence, an individual who stays 30 minutes is coded as exerting effort $e_i = 150$.
-Similarly, in Experiment 3, we code the total number of envelopes completed including the 40 required envelopes.
-The value to the employer p_E of each additional minute in Experiment 2 is the perminute cost of an additional worker, that is, 50 cents (since we pay \$60 for 2 hours of work).
-In Experiment 3, it is the value we communicated, either 5 cents or 10 cents per address checked.
+Similarly, in Experiment 3, the total number of envelopes completed includes the 40 required envelopes.
+We assume that the value to the employer p_E of each additional minute in Experiment 2 is the perminute cost of an additional worker, that is, 50 cents (since we pay \$60 for 2 hours of work).29 In Experiment 3, it is the value we communicated, 5 cents or 10 cents per address checked.